mikhail-poda/mikhail-poda.github.io/README.md

 # mikhail-poda.github.io
-A blog dedicated to intermediate Hebrew learners looking to navigate the beautiful complexities of the Hebrew language with clarity and structure.
+My blog dedicated to intermediate Hebrew learners looking to navigate the beautiful complexities of the Hebrew language with clarity and structure
 [https://mikhail-poda.github.io/](https://mikhail-poda.github.io/)